Using digital traces to analyze software work: skills, careers and programming languages: Introduction

 \section{Introduction}

-Knowledge of the tasks that workers perform is central to understanding wages, productivity, and overall labor market dynamics \citep{acemoglu2011skills}.
-Recent work has transformed our ability to do so by using complex network analysis --- moving away from descriptions that rely on years of schooling, credentials, and work experience to the granular building blocks of human capital: skills and tasks \citep{anderson2017skill,alabdulkareem2018unpacking,hosseinioun2025skill}.
-These studies focus on jobs, describing them as networks of skills or tasks using data on skill requirements and task descriptions extracted from large-scale surveys \citep{onet}, expert assessments \citep{european2017esco}, job ads \citep{borner2018skill} or online freelance platforms\citep{anderson2017skill,stephany2024price}.
-Yet, job descriptions tell us something about the nature of vacancies, not of the people who fulfill them.
-This limits our ability to understand how workers specialize and learn new things, processes critical to a successful career.
+Knowledge of detailed skills and expertise used at work is central to understanding wages, productivity, and overall labor market dynamics \citep{acemoglu2011skills}.
+Recent work has transformed our ability to do so by using complex network analysis.
+This has allowed moving away from descriptions that rely on years of schooling, credentials, and work experience to studies of the relations among concrete skills and the tasks they enable workers to perform \citep{anderson2017skill,alabdulkareem2018unpacking,hosseinioun2025skill}.
+However, most of these studies focus on the content of jobs, not the human capital of who performs them.
+This limits our understanding of how workers learn new skills, which is crucial for helping individuals, firms and educators navigate transforming labor markets in times of rapid technological change.
+To address this, we focus on a specific type of work that has become increasingly important, is changing fast and can be studied in great detail: software development.
+Constructing a fine-grained taxonomy of programming skills, we create a software development \emph{skill space} that maps relations among these skills.
+We use this space to analyze which skills are combined in job ads, how programmers acquire new skills and what role programming languages play therein.